Cadasta/django-buckets/README.rst

 For production
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In settings, set :code:`S3Storage` as default default storage and add the S3
+In settings, add :code:`buckets` to installed apps, set :code:`S3Storage` as
-bucket name as well as the AWS access key and secret key.
+default default storage and add the S3 bucket name as well as the AWS access
+key and secret key.

 .. code-block:: python

+  INSTALLED_APPS = (
+    ...
+    'buckets',
+  )

   DEFAULT_FILE_STORAGE = 'buckets.storage.S3Storage'

   AWS = {
     'BUCKET': 'some-bucket',